mxagar/machine_learning_ibm/06_Capstone_Project/06_Capstone_Recommender_System.md

 My question is related to the situation in which we have a new user or a new course/item: how should we obtain the embedding representation of them?
 Those embedding vectors are necessary to use the regression/classification models.
 However, the new items are not part of the training set, and therefore, the embedding layers don't contain them.

 So which is the recommended approach?

+##### The ANN is trained only with existing ratings, which default to 2 and 3

+In the collaborative filtering notebooks with artificial NNs of the 4th week, user and item embeddings are computed.
+Then, those embeddings are used as features to create regression and classification models.

+That approach re-frames the problem as a supervised learning case.
+In that setting, we have the following issue: the training labels can refer only to ratings which have the values 2 and 3, thus, the model will predict only those values/classes; however, we would like to predict cases in which the user has no interest at all in the course, i.e., ratings other than 2 and 3, e.g., 0.
+Therefore, I'm afraid such a supervised learning model doesn't make much sense in the present case.

+Is my reasoning correct?
+If not, where am I wrong?

 ## 5. Deployment and Presentation